 When a potential employer or recruiter is trying to track you down on the Internet, make it easy for them to find you.
 Then, they can confirm your online reputation.

-If they cannot find some "social proof" of who you are, they will ignore you, and move on.
+If recruiters cannot find some "social proof" online confirming who you are and what you know, they will move on.

 To make it quick and easy for them, some basic elements must be the same for every social network you use professionally.

 Using the same elements, described below, will help employers and recruiters see the whole picture of who you are and what you can do.

 Network members and employers/recruiters may not be able to be sure that they are viewing your LinkedIn Profile, Twitter account, or your other online professional profiles if you don't use the same version of your name for each of them..

 When employers receive your resume or application, they will search on the name you used in that document.
 Consistently using the same name for your professional activities makes it easier for the searchers to find more information about you.